 We compare that to your investment risk tolerance to determine if it aligns with your ability to take risks.
 It goes both ways.
 You may be too aggressive in your risk compared to your ability to take it, or you may be much more conservative than you should be.

-While I’m not going to reveal the secret sauce of the formula, it is not something that always is boiled down into a single equation.
+While I’m not going to reveal the secret sauce of the formula, it is not something that is always boiled down into a single equation.
 There are often additional variables or unique situations that may have to be considered.
 The equation is not the end-all-be-all final answer.
 Like investment risk tolerance, it is a guide for further discussion.

 It is critical to note that your risk tolerance and capacity will evolve over time.
 It is not static.
 Measuring your risk profile regularly ensures that your investment portfolio aligns with your current financial situation.
 Getting all of your risk ducks in a row is essential in determining your investment sweet spot.
 Your peace of mind and long-term investment success comes from having the appropriate risk profile.